 Small hospitals and rural practices:

 Patients who live in a rural area and get treatment at a small hospital probably should get a second opinion from a larger medical center before treatment is initiated.
 Although smaller hospitals typically deliver excellent treatment, it is prudent to ensure that the recommended treatment is appropriate and can be safely administered.
 Small and rural hospitals may not see a large volume of cancer patients, and while they are usually fully capable of delivering treatment, it is best to seek a second opinion to help determine what the appropriate treatment is.
 Sometimes, the recommended treatment will determine whether a patient should receive their treatment locally or travel to a larger medical center.
-For example, most small hospitals can effectively deliver chemotherapy; whereas patients requiring a complicated procedure, such as a stem cell transplant, may need to travel to a larger institution that treats a higher volume of patients.
+For example, most small hospitals can effectively deliver chemotherapy; whereas patients requiring a complicated procedure may need to travel to a larger institution that treats a higher volume of patients.

 Most of the cancers that can be cured with chemotherapy (acute leukemias, some lymphomas, testicular cancers) require intensive treatment, such as high doses of chemotherapy or radiation therapy, and a second opinion is useful for ensuring that the proper intensity will be used to achieve a cure, and not just a temporary remission.
 Occasionally, oncologists treat patients with curable cancer with lower doses of chemotherapy in order to decrease side effects.
 This practice can seriously compromise the chance for cure.
 Also, intensive treatment requires rigid adherence to prescribed doses of drugs to ensure that optimal treatment is delivered, careful monitoring for complications, and aggressive supportive care to manage side effects.
 In many instances, intensive treatment can be administered locally, but such patients are usually best treated in centers that use state-of-the-art protocols (clinical trials) and treat large numbers of patients.
 If you are considering an aggressive treatment, you should determine how many patients are treated per year at your local treatment center and what the results are.
 Ask your treating physicians for their own results and not results from patients treated in other institutions.

 Not all medical centers offer the specialized treatments that may offer the best results for some patients.
 In these cases, a second opinion may be in order.
-For example, bone marrow or blood stem cell transplants may offer the best chance for cure or control of the cancer for patients with blood and lymphoid cancers such as leukemia, lymphoma, and multiple myeloma and other cancers such as breast, ovarian, and testicular.
+For example, bone marrow transplants may offer the best chance for cure or control of the cancer for patients with blood and lymphoid cancers such as leukemia, lymphoma, and multiple myeloma and other cancers such as breast, ovarian, and testicular.

 Specialized treatment may also be required for liver cancer.
 Recent clinical trials have suggested that sophisticated treatment techniques such as intra-arterial chemotherapy, chemo-embolization, radiofrequency ablation, radioactive isotopes, and conformal radiation therapy can be beneficial to treating liver cancers.
 However, not all centers have the capability of delivering this type of treatment.
 Patients with liver cancer and other cancers that can be treated by specialized methods require second opinions at specialized institutions.